-$^{^{6}}$ It is recommended that staff refer to $\underline{\text{Bloom's Taxonomy}}$ for assistance on appropriate language
+6 It is recommended that staff refer to Bloom's Taxonomy for assistance on appropriate language

+Usually related to competency based achievement and Sufficient/Sufficiency the quality and quantity of evidence provided - e.g. has the learner provided sufficient evidence to prove competency, not just once, but repeated competence over time?
 Sufficiency is tied in with assessment judgements, e.g. how much equals sufficient evidence to achieve competency.
 Sufficiency is normally embedded in moderation questions.
 Valid/Validity Essentially that what learners are told will be done, is actually done.
-For example an assessment should measure what it is meant to measure.
+For example, an assessment should measure what it is meant to measure.
 The assessment task should provide learners with the opportunity to provide sufficient evidence to meet the assessment requirements and learning outcomes for that assessment.
 Validity in assessment would mean: • There are clear statements on what is being assessed • There is clear measurement of what is being assessed and the measurement matches the actual assessment • The method of assessment is appropriate for what is being measured • The tools of assessment match the method of assessment Varied A range of mediums and a variety of methods should be available to ensure that assessment is appropriate to the learners being assessed.
 Assessment Concessions The variations offered to learners with temporary impairment/s.
 Depending on the classification of the impairment, concessions range from extensions to aegrotats.
-Assessment Evidence The work a learner complet tes and submits for marking.
+Assessment Evidence The work a learner completes and submits for marking.
 Attendance Requirements While Wintec expects learners to attend and participate in all classes (face to face and online), some programmes will specify the minimum attendance requirements in the Programme Regulations.
 Failure to meet such attendance requirements may mean failure of a module.
-International students must refer to the Policy on International Students' Attendance parts A and B for attendance required to meet the Code of Practice for Pastoral Care of International Students .
-Competency Based Assessment Assessment requiring that learners demonstrate that they have reached a particular standard to be judged as 'competent', and therefore receive a Pass grade.
-This type of assessment does not result in the award of a numerical mark, though it may provide recognition of higher performance.
+International students must refer to the Policy on International Students' Attendance parts A and B for attendance required to meet the Code of Practice for Pastoral Care of International Students.